 “No one would donate to a charity that only spent 17 percent of the money it raised to help those it promised to help,” Sweeney said.

 Sweeney and fellow trustees David Carrabotta and Claire McKenzie – a Democrat who defeated Schaefer in the election for trustee – argued at the September meeting that the food pantry does not fall under the specific types of financial aid or services that are defined as "general assistance" in the Illinois Public Aid Code.

 “We’re talking about adding another $50,000 a year to administrative costs that are already too high,” Sweeney said.
 “We’re considering a legal challenge.”

 In an email, Morask said she had bronchitis and would prefer to answer questions on her handling of the general assistance program next week.

-Sweeney is working with the the Edgar County Watchdogs (ECW), an oversight group led by Kirk Allen and John Kraft, whom she said “first shined a light” on the lopsided administrative costs in the program.
+Sweeney discussed the matter with the Edgar County Watchdogs (ECW), an oversight group led by Kirk Allen and John Kraft, whom she said “first shined a light” on the lopsided administrative costs in the program.